gillian-guide/gillian-guide.github.io/docs/en/preparation.md

 - **Game**, **Installation** or **Root folder** typically refers to the location where :material-file:`GTAIV.exe` is located, which is at:
     - :material-steam:**Steam**: :material-folder: ==Steam\steamapps\common\Grand Theft Auto IV\GTAIV==
     - :simple-rockstargames: **Rockstar Games Launcher**: :material-folder: ==Rockstar Games\Grand Theft Auto IV==
-- **When told to extract a folder**, extract the folder itself, not the contents unless told otherwise.
+- **When told to extract a folder**, extract the folder itself, not the contents (unless told otherwise).
 - **CE** or **Complete Edition** refers to the latest official version of the game, **1.2.0.59**.
 - **Retail version** normally refers to a disc version of a game, but this guide is referring to the pre-CE version of the game, **1.0.8.0**.
 - **EFLC** refers to the "Episodes from Liberty City".